School Search Timeline

 Ten Months Before Starting

-• Start submitting applications; find links in the School Choice Guide and enrollment guide blog posts for each school or network.
+• Start submitting applications to the schools on your shortlist; you can find links in the School Choice Guide and enrollment guide blog posts for each school or network.

 • Keep asking questions about the schools you are interested in.
 You can contact the schools directly and connect with families in the discussion group.